iwsllc/mongodb-express-session/package/README.md

 }))
 ```

-## Example
+## Another example

-With the `saveUninitialized: false` setting, testing this code out as-is without an established app isn't actually going to save any session data to MongoDb.
+With the `saveUninitialized: false` setting, testing this code out as-is without an established app will not save any session data to MongoDb.
 You need to modify the session in order to initialize it.
-So here's a quick example that does this.
+Here's an example showing a simple middleware that modifies session during a request.

 ```ts
 // global.d.ts